SaraCaste/Appendix/README.md

 # Welcome to the Appendix for the Enriching Donated Supermarket Loyalty Card Data for Health and Sustainability Research.

 ## Structure
+Here you can see an overview of the structure of the Appendix with the most important files.
+Please notice that the "README.md" files contain important information for their correspondent module.
+In them you will be able to see installation and adjustment instructions.

 ```bash
 ├───Appendix-A
 │   ├───data-donation-platform